sushantjadhav416/sushantjadhav416/README.md

 <h1 align="center">Hi 👋, I'm Sushant Vikas Jadhav</h1>
 <h3 align="center">A Passionate Software Engineer From India</h3>

-- 🔭 I’m currently working on **Devops practices with Microsoft Azure Cloud and Backend API development**
+- 🔭 I’m currently working on **Devops Practices with Microsoft Azure Cloud and Backend API development**

-- 🌱 I’m currently learning **Aws Cloud , Devops Tools and React.js, Api Development**
+- 🌱 I’m currently learning **Devops Tools and React.js and Api Development**

 - 👯 I’m looking to collaborate on **Open Source**

 - 👨‍💻 All of my projects are available at [https://github.com/sushantjadhav416](https://github.com/sushantjadhav416)

-- 💬 Ask me about **Devops , Cloud Computing and Java, C# Languages**
+- 💬 Ask me about **Devops, Cloud Computing and Java, C# Languages, Python**

 - 📫 How to reach me **sushantjadhav416@gmail.com**